Museum & Gardens

 What support will I receive as a docent?

-Mentors will be assigned to incoming docents at the start of the program.
+Docents-in-Training are assigned a mentor at the beginning of the program.
 Mentors help create a warm and welcoming environment for new recruits, monitor their progress in the program, and offer their advice and experience throughout the first year.
+Mentees are expected to meet with their mentor at least once a month and communicate regularly via email, phone, or in-person.

-The Manager of Tours and School Programs is the primary contact and staff liaison for the docents.
+The Manager of Tours and School Programs is the primary contact, trainer, and staff liaison for the docents.
 They oversee the program and maintain an open door policy for any questions, concerns, or suggestions from the docent corps.

 Feedback